rafaelcaricio/fedimovies/README.md

 systemctl start mitra
 ```

-An HTTP server will be needed to handle HTTPS requests and serve the frontend.
+An HTTP server will be needed to handle HTTPS requests.
 See the example of [nginx configuration file](./contrib/mitra.nginx).

 ### Monero